demirantay/notebook/compsci/programming/php/README.md

 	 $ php filename.php
 	 ```

 - If you are using XAMPP for local development just open its folders and create a new project(directory) inside the `htdocs` and than start the server.
+You can accsess the admin interface typing `localhost/phpmyadmin` in your url tab while running your server.

 <br>
 <br>